 Israel will snub foreign statesmen who meet with Hamas ministers, serving in the cabinet of the Palestinian unity government.

-Jacob Walles, U.S. Consul General and Chief of Mission in Jerusalem, met on Wednesday with the Palestinian Finance Minister, Salam Fayyad, in Ramallah.
+However, Jacob Walles, U.S. Consul General and Chief of Mission in Jerusalem, met yesterday with the Palestinian Finance Minister, Salam Fayyad, in Ramallah.

 This is the first meeting between a senior American official and a minister in the Palestinian government since the swearing in of the new unity government.

 In the past the U.S. said it would not cooperate with the Palestinian government unless it met the three preconditions of the international Quartet - recognition of Israel, accepting PLO-Israel accords, and relinquishing violence.